ga-dc/DOC_immersive/w02/intro_to_charting/readme.md

 > As we look at this data, we can start to the see the importance of indexing in arrays.
 Specifically, how each of these indexes need to correspond to a specific day.

-If we look at our application now, we can see a nice bar chart visualizing mary, tom, and sues apple eating habits.
+If we look at our application now, we can see a nice bar chart visualizing mary, tom, and sue's apple eating habits.

 If we take the last line of code and modify it a bit... instead of: